AngellicaM/AngellicaM.github.io/index.md

 <!---------------------------------------------------About Me Start---------------------------------------------------------->
   <h2>About me</h2>
   <div id="background1">
-    <p> I am a Senior at Baruch College majoring in Data Analytics.
+    <p> I am a senior at the Zicklin School of Business, Baruch College, City University of New York (CUNY) majoring in Data Analytics.
 My programming skills are Python, SQL, and R. I am currently a student at CUNY Tech Prep where I am learning in-demand technologies like Python 3, Jupyter Notebooks, Pandas, Numpy, Scikit-learn, and SQL as well as industry best practices for exploratory data analysis (EDA), feature engineering, data collection and processing, statistical modeling, data visualization, machine learning techniques, data science process, and big data. </p>
   </div>